microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgDeviceAppMgtiOSManagedAppProtection.md

     - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
     - `[DeviceAndAppManagementAssignmentFilterType <String>]`: deviceAndAppManagementAssignmentFilterType

-BODYPARAMETER <IMicrosoftGraphIosManagedAppProtection1>: Policy used to configure detailed management settings targeted to specific security groups and for a specified set of apps on an iOS device
+BODYPARAMETER <IMicrosoftGraphIosManagedAppProtection>: Policy used to configure detailed management settings targeted to specific security groups and for a specified set of apps on an iOS device
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Assignments <IMicrosoftGraphTargetedManagedAppPolicyAssignment[]>]`: Navigation property to list of inclusion and exclusion groups to which the policy is deployed.
     - `[Id <String>]`: Read-only.